hyperlane-xyz/hyperlane-monorepo/rust/README.md

 - `relayer`
   - Relays signed updates from the home to the replica
   - Ensures updates are confirmed in a timely manner on the replica
+- `processor`
+  - retrieve leaves from home chain
+  - observe >=1 replica
+  - generate proofs for the messages
+  - submit messages and proofs to the replica for processing
+  - config option: gas params

 For Ethereum and Celo connections we use [ethers-rs](https://github.com/gakonst/ethers-rs).
 Please see the docs